-I am the Leon Lederman Fellow at the Fermilab Center for Particle Astrophysics.Before joining Fermilab, I was a graduate student in the Department of Physics and Astronomy at Texas A&M University, working with Dr. Jennifer Marshall and Dr. Darren DePoy in the Munnerlyn Astronomical Instrumentation Lab.
+I am the Leon Lederman Fellow at the Fermilab Center for Particle Astrophysics.Before joining Fermilab, I was a graduate student in the Department of Physics and Astronomy at Texas A&M University.
 I received the Eramus Mundus Scholarship for a Joint European Master in Space Science and Technology (SpaceMaster), during which I stayed in Germany, Sweden, France and Japan for 6 months each.
 I completed my undergraduate at Fudan University in Shanghai, China, with a major in Physics and a minor in Diplomacy.

 Publications on ADS